Click the links below to view information about activities for this park.

 Check out the park's old-time still, loom and other historical artifacts in the Mountain Culture Exhibit in the park office building.
 Other exhibits include animal pelts and a full-body black bear mount.
 These exhibits tell the story of how the independent mountain settlers provided shelter, food and clothing for their families.
 Other displays offer visitors the chance to learn about trout, butterflies and moths, and much more.
 The exhibits are open during office hours.

 Walk through one of the park's historic sites, the Hutchinson Homestead.
 The homestead is complete with a log cabin, barn, blacksmith shop, corncrib, meat house and original furnishings.
 Visitors can play recordings that explain how different aspects of the farm were run.
 The farm was built in the mid-19th century.
 Restored in 1998, the homestead is representative of the lives of early settlers in the area.
-The homestead is open to visitors on weekends, March through October.
+The homestead is open to visitors on weekends during peak season.
 When the homestead is closed during the week and during winter, visitors can walk the homestead grounds.

 Another park historic site is the Garden Creek Baptist Church, located on the bank of the East Prong of Roaring River.
 Established in 1897, the building is one of the few original churches in Wilkes County that has not undergone any major repairs or remodeling.
 The church holds services every Sunday, May through October and on the first Sundays, November through April.
 Visitors are welcome to walk the grounds when the church is closed.

 Fishing: Designated Trout Streams: More than 20 miles of park streams are designated trout waters.
 Rainbow and brown trout dominate the lower parts of the streams while brook trout inhabit the higher, cooler stretches of water.
 Garden, Widow's and Big Sandy creeks are Wild Trout Waters where only single hook artificial lures may be used.